Video Game / Time Commando

 - Guide Dang It:

 - One of the weapons you get in the Future level isn't actually a weapon, but a space suit.
-It does actually have a point, but you only find this out after failing to use it at the right moment gets you killed.
+It does actually have a point, but you only find this out after failing to use it at the right moment gets you killed (aside from this, wearing it also greatly reduces the damage you take from enemy attacks).

 - Certain enemies can only be killed by one particular weapon.
 One particularly irritating mini-boss in the medieval level can only be killed by a weapon that can only be picked up by examining a piece of scenery in a corner of the previous room, with very little to distinguish it from the rest of the pre-rendered background.